gulfiliz/gulfiliz.github.io/_posts/2025-11-11-goethe-faust.md

 This is a strong claim.
 It is also accurate.

-The work is written in multiple registers — sometimes in rhymed couplets (Knittelverse) that evoke medieval German poetry, sometimes in blank verse,
+The work is written in multiple registers: sometimes in rhymed couplets (Knittelverse) that evoke medieval German poetry, sometimes in blank verse,